-Early symptoms of congestive heart failure in dogs include breathing difficulty, coughing, tiring easily and an increased respiratory rate.
-As the disease progresses, you may notice these other symptoms: fluid buildup in the abdomen, change in tongue or gum color to a shade of blue, weight loss and/or fainting.
+Early symptoms of congestive heart failure in dogs include breathing difficulty, coughing, tiring easily, and an increased respiratory rate.
+As the disease progresses, you may notice these other symptoms: fluid buildup in the abdomen, changes in tongue or gum color to a shade of blue, weight loss, and/or fainting.

 The treatment for congestive heart failure in dogs will depend on the heart problem that is causing it.
 Typically, a low-sodium diet is recommended to decrease fluid build-up in the abdomen.
 Your veterinarian may also prescribe a number of medications or recommend surgery to repair your pet's heart.

 - 2 lbs. lean ground beef